 On the other hand, the other investigated variable (i.e. type of wood matrix), appears not significant: no remarkable differences have been identified between heaps with different wood origin.

-In the following table (Table 1), odour concentration, wood origin and storage time are reported for each sample collected in the first campaign (October) and in the second campaign (March).
+In the following table (Table 1), odour concentration, wood origin, storage time and SOER are reported for each sample collected in the first campaign (October) and in the second campaign (March).

 Table 1.
 Olfactometric campaigns: odour concentration, wood origin and storage time